ibm-cloud-docs/codeengine/eventing.md

 </tr>
 <tr>
 <td><code>--schedule</code></td>
-<td>Schedule specification in crontab format; for example `*/2 * * * *` for every two minutes.
+<td>Schedule specification in crontab format; for example, `*/2 * * * *` for every two minutes.
 By default, the Ping event is triggered every minute.</td>
 </tr>
 </tbody>
 </table>

-For example, to create a ping subscription called `mypingevent` that attaches to an existing app called `myapp` that fires every day at midnight,
+For example, to create a ping subscription that is called `mypingevent` that attaches to an existing app called `myapp` that fires every day at midnight,

 ```
 ibmcloud ce subscription ping create --name mypingevent --destination myapp --schedule '0 0 * * *'